School Handbook

 School Clubs

-School Lunches
+School Meals

-Students are welcome to purchase lunch in the Café or bring lunch from home.
-Breakfast and lunch will be free for all students at the Café all year.
+Students are welcome to bring lunch from home or enjoy lunch from the Cafeteria.
+Breakfast and lunch will be free for all students at the Cafeteria this year.
 Students who bring lunch from home can purchase milk for $0.50.
+Cash is not accepted.
+You may add money using the My School Bucks App or at www.myschoolbucks.com.

-For school menus – https://schools.mealviewer.com/school/PercyPriestES.
+For school menus click here.

 Snacks

-Standard School Attire (SSA)
+Standard School Attire

 Transportation

-All children arrive and depart from school as either bus riders, car riders or walkers.
+All children arrive and depart from school as either bus riders, car riders, or walkers.

 Bus Riders

-If you live more than 1¼ mile from school, you should receive information from the MNPS Transportation Department that details your child’s bus route number and pick-up and drop-off times and locations.
-This information can also be accessed at the MNPS website (www.mnps.org) under Our Schools/ Buses and Transportation.
+If you live more than 1 ¼ mile from school, you should receive information from the MNPS Transportation Department that details your child’s bus route number and pick-up and drop-off times and locations.
+This information can also be accessed at the MNPS website (www.MNPS.org) under Our Schools/Buses and Transportation.
 Other information regarding the opening of schools is also available on this website.
-Buses will arrive 15 minutes prior to school starting time.
-Specific bus questions can be found in the MNPS transportations document.
-If you are a bus rider, please review the MNPS policy on bus conduct, rules, and safety.
+Buses will arrive 15 minutes prior to school start time.
+Specific bus questions can be found in the MNPS Transportation document.
+If you are a bus rider, please review the MNPS Policy on bus conduct, rules, and safety.
+The Remind App also helps families keep up with their bus.
+To join, send a text message to 81010.
+The content of the message should be as follows:

-• For Route 1 Pink Bus please text @ppebus1
+For Route 1 Pink Bus

-• For Route 2 Orange Bus please text @ppebus2
+For Route 2 Orange Bus

-• For Route 3 Blue Bus please text @ppebus3
+For Route 3 Blue Bus

-• For Route 4 Purple Bus please text @ppebus4
+For Route 4 Purple Bus

-• For Route 5 Yellow Bus please text @ppebus5
+For Route 5 Yellow Bus

 Walkers